Godhart/editorconfig-formater/README.md

-# Unifile
+# Editorconfig formater

-A python script to unify your files indents, encoding, line endings according to editorconfig file and/or specified via CLI rules.
+A python script to reformat your files indents, encoding, line endings according to editorconfig file and/or specified via CLI rules.